dcellison/phi/markdown/grammar/morphology.md

 > morphology is the branch of linguistics that studies the structure and formation of words. it examines how words are formed from morphemes, the smallest meaningful units of language, including roots, prefixes, and suffixes. morphology explores word formation processes such as derivation and inflection, the classification of word types (nouns, verbs, adjectives, etc.), and the rules governing the combination of morphemes. this field helps in understanding how words convey meaning, change form to express different grammatical categories, and create new words.

+## introduction

+what follows is not the morphology of phi. it is a series of thoughts and explorations that i jotted down while conceiving the language. there will be a phi morphology but this is not it.

 ## a priori

-phi is an a priori conlang, not based on any other language. it has many of the aspects of a pidgin language.
+phi is an a priori constructed language not based on any other language. it has many of the aspects of a pidgin language.

 ## characteristics shared by most pidgins